 Since its debut in 2010, it has become an award-winning resource for “travel hacks, credit card information, and travel lifestyle advice.

 The affiliate disclosure is located in the top right corner of the homepage web page.
-When you click on the link, the affiliate disclosure slides out from the side of the blog.
+When you open the link, the affiliate disclosure slides out from the side of the blog.

-Once done reading it, you have the option of clicking out of it to read whatever blog post or page you are currently on.
+Once done reading it, you have the option of leaving whatever blog post or page you are currently on.

 Dan Flying Solo